 If you’re new to skiing, there are plenty of terms you need to learn.
-Whether it’s a reference to a type of snow, piece of skiing equipment, or a skiing style, there are a number of different words and terms that describe all of the activities out on the snow.
+Whether it’s a reference to a type of snow, a piece of ski gear, or a skiing style, there are a number of different words and terms that describe all of the activities out on the snow.

 Super Combined is a type of downhill skiing that combines two different ski racing styles: slalom and downhill.

 In modern professional races, that event takes place over several days and involves three different runs; one slalom and two downhill.
 The skier with the fastest time in all of the runs added up wins the event.

 Downhill vs Slalom

 Now that you know what the Super Combined event is, let’s take a look at the individual ski styles that make it up.
 As mentioned above, both downhill and slalom styles occur during a Super Combined event.

 Downhill is one of my favorite types of ski racing to watch.
 As you might expect from the name, the objective of this skiing event is to get down the entire length of a course as quickly as possible.

 For professional skiers, that can be ridiculously fast.
 Downhill skiers consistently reach speeds of 70 and 80 miles per hour, which is faster than most cars on the highway.
 The record speed in a downhill event is actually 100 miles per hour!

 That speed requires tremendous skill and technique.
 It’s also truly amazing to watch in person or on television, as you will witness some of the best skiers in the world ski as fast as they can down a course.

 The racers must pass through gates, and each course has its own unique characteristics that fall within a certain set of parameters set up by the FIS or International Ski Federation.